linux-system-roles/firewall/README.md

 system-config-firewall/lokkit.

-For the configuration the role tries to use the firewalld client interface which is available in RHEL-7.
-If this failes it tries to use the system-config-firewall interface which is available in RHEL-6 and in RHEL-7 as an alternative.
+For the configuration the role tries to use the firewalld client interface which is available in RHEL-7 and later.
+If this fails it tries to use the system-config-firewall interface which is available in RHEL-6 and in RHEL-7 as an alternative.